Healthy Homes Assessment Wellington

 Draught Stopping Wellington

-Draughts are a major cause of dropping temperatures within houses.
-A cold house will cost more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts are a major cause of low temperatures inside houses.
+A cold house costs more to heat, which means wasting money and energy.

 What are the most unreasonable gaps or holes?

-If you can feel external air getting in, or see the air is clear from a crack or a gap or crack, then it is likely to be a gap or crack that needs sealing in any way.
-Cracks or gaps with large gaps must be stopped permanently.
-The gaps that exceed 3mm that allow air in or out within your house need the sealing.
-In the case of an open fireplace isn’t used it can create draughts.
+If you can feel external air coming in or the sound of a clear draught emanating from a gap or hole that is, it is likely to be a gap or crack that requirements sealing in some way.
+Cracks and gaps that are large should be stopped permanently.
+The gaps that exceed 3mm that let air in or out within the home require the sealing.
+For example, if an open fireplace isn’t being used, it can create draughts.
 This should be blocked from.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.
+Landlords and property managers are accountable for making sure such draughts are eliminated as much as imaginable.

 draught stopping building inspections